 A lot of the food plants you can grow in the tropics are quite surprising.
 If, like me, you’re from a cooler climate, be it temperate or Mediterranean, you might be amazed that you can grow crops like broccoli, snow peas, beans, and Mediterranean herbs.
 You certainly can grow these colder climate crops, just give them a little shade from other plants and most seem to do OK so long as the soil is good.

 I like to grow trees for shade in my garden.
 The tropical sun is intense and a shady area just makes your garden more enjoyable, for us and for your plants.
 Yes, trees take a long time, some of mine I planted almost ten years ago, and I’m so glad I did.
 As the garden matures we see more and more birds and butterflies, it’s wonderful to create a natural habitat for wildlife.
 I plant food crops such as herbs tightly around young trees like lemons or grapefruit, once they grow bigger they’ll likely not grow there any more, but for the early years it’s a good use of space, so long as you feed and water well.
 None of my established trees really require watering at all, their roots are so deep and wide that they’re pretty self sufficient.
 I know this for sure because we went away and left them for 7 years.
 They were all just fine when we returned.
+My grapefruit tree is possibly my favourite, it gives us incredible amounts of fruit and doesn’t suffer from pests too badly at all.
+Lemons are also really useful in a tropical garden.

 - Moringa for “superfood” leaves and drumsticks.
 Moringa is not a legume, although it’s often mistaken for one.